 Substance use and mental health disorders are a risk factor for suicide in Veterans.1,5 Nearly 60% of Veterans who died by suicide in 2017 and who had recently utilized the Veterans Health Administration had a diagnosed mental health disorder or substance use disorder.1

 Poor mental health is associated with both substance use and suicide.5 Substance use may play a uniquely important role in the suicide risk of a Veteran with a mental health issue.
 Research shows that for Veterans with PTSD, an additional diagnosis of depression did not increase suicide risk.
 However, an additional substance use disorder diagnosis did.5

 Opioids are particularly problematic for Veterans.
 A recent study found that opioid use was associated with an increased risk of suicide in Veterans.
 Veterans who took higher doses of opioids were twice as likely to die by suicide than Veterans who took lower doses of opioids.4 Veterans diagnosed with opioid use disorder are among those with the highest suicide rates.1

 PTSD and Suicide

-PTSD has been even more strongly linked to increased suicide risk in veterans when PTSD co-occurs with a substance abuse disorder.
+PTSD has been even more strongly linked to increased suicide risk in Veterans when PTSD co-occurs with a substance use disorder.

 The Veterans Affairs Administration (VA) offers an online tool, PTSD Coach, that can help you or a loved one cope with trauma and symptoms of PTSD.

-When seeking help for a veteran, getting them into treatment quickly is crucial.
+When seeking help for a Veteran, getting them into treatment quickly is crucial.
 The VA proposes the S.A.V.E. approach for helping someone you believe to be suicidal.
-SAVE stands for:8

 - S-signs of suicide.